-Back home, you can only obtained your notes by attending classes.
+Back home, you can only obtain your notes by attending classes.
 In other words, no class no notes.

 Making friends from different countries

-There are very few international students in Gambia.
+There are very few international students in the Gambia.

 You will have to read about other cultures in books.
 Which is not as interesting as sitting down with someone and having a chat – finding out who they are and where they’re from.